IVAOGR/booking.br.ivao.aero/README.md

 # KRONOS - Booking Client

 The client side of KRONOS, the ultimate tool for RFE, MSE, RFO events in IVAO.
-Built like a tank with a great developer experience.
+Built like a tank with a great developer experience

 ## Features